-- The software architect is responsible for deriving a system structure, a control model, and a modular decomposition. - Architectural models can help organize a system. - But, Large systems rarely conform to one model. - Models include layered, repository, clientserver, and pipe and filter models. - Control models include centralized control and event-driven models.
+- The software architect is responsible for deriving a system structure, a control model, and a modular decomposition. - Architectural models can help organize a system. - Layered, repository, client-server, and pipe and filter models - also many others. - Control models include centralized control and event-driven models.